-9.4.5 Exploratory Endpoints
+9.5.5 Exploratory Endpoints

-9.5 Safety Analyses
+9.6 Safety Analyses

-9.5.1 Secondary Safety Endpoints
+9.6.1 Secondary Safety Endpoints

 1. Incidence of major clinical events related to PEX, including clinically relevant bleeding (modified ITP score) or thrombosis at the site of line insertion, adverse reactions to plasma, including citrate reactions, allergic reactions, and TRALI 2.
-Changes in the titer of binding and inhibitory antibodies to ADAMTS-13 3.
+Changes in the titers of binding and inhibitory antibodies to ADAMTS-13 relative to baseline 3.
 Occurrence of antibodies to SHP655 4.
 Incidence of AEs and SAEs, and specifically product-related AEs and SAEs 5.
 Clinically relevant changes in vital signs, clinical chemistry, and hematology

-9.5.2 Safety Endpoint Analyses
+9.6.2 Safety Endpoint Analyses